Best iPads Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPads you can buy in 2021.

 Apple may not have been the first with the tablet idea but it's certainly the iPad that's made tablets famous.
 Whether you're after a great screen for watching films and TV on the go or something more powerful with creative potential, then Apple's got you covered.
 The iPads really are some of the best tablets around but deciding which Apple tablet you should buy is a much tougher decision.

 Before you start browsing, think about what you want to do with an iPad.
 If you'll be taking it out and about, the Mini might be the best iPad for you, as it's smaller and more portable than its siblings.
 Of course, you'll find bigger screens on other iPads in Apple's family, so the Mini might not be the best option for watching films and playing games for long periods.

 In that case, maybe the standard iPad or iPad Air might be preferable.
-And if you want to use it for work (such as illustration, design, animation or music-making), the more powerful iPad Pro might be right for you.
+And if you want to use it for creative work (such as illustration, design, animation or music-making), the more powerful iPad Pro might be right for you.
 It also comes with the Apple Pencil, a stylus that's great for drawing and annotating.

 And when you eventually decide to take the plunge, why not consider partnering your new iPad with a pair of wireless headphones?
 Come to think of it, the Apple AirPods Max might be a particularly impressive match.

 Check out the best tablets